-Linked list is a data structure where each element is allocated its own node that points to the following node.
-Like array, it is a linear order, but without the possibility of referring in O(1) time into a random element.
+Linked list is a data structure in which each element is allocated its own node that points to the following node.
+Like the array, it is a linear order, but without the possibility of referring in O(1) time into a random element.
 Each node has a key, that is, the data contents of the node, and a reference to the next node.
-The list structure is presented in Figure 5.3.
+A sample list structure is presented in Figure 5.3.
 A linked list can be referred to with its first element.